 5.5.
-The final report will provide a conclusion statement of the outcomes of the project, and outline any publications (either submitted or in progress) resulting from the project.
-Final reports must be submitted within six months of the end of the approval of the project and/or as soon as possible after a research project has concluded.
+The final report will provide a conclusion statement on the outcomes of the project or activities and should also outline any publications (either submitted or in progress) resulting from the project or activities and if any further avenues of research have arisen as a result.
+Final reports must be submitted within six months of the end of the approval of the project or as soon as possible after a research project has concluded.

 5.6.
-Annual and final reports will be submitted using the RMIT HREC/CHEAN/VREC approved forms, and the instructions, provided on the RMIT website.
+Annual and final reports will be submitted using the RMIT HREC/CHEAN approved forms, and the instructions provided on the RMIT website.

 5.7.
 Reports are still required even where an approved project has not commenced or has been abandoned.

 5.8.
-The HREC/CHEAN/VREC may decide not to review new applications from a Chief Investigator, whilst annual and final reports for previous projects remain outstanding.
+The HREC/CHEAN may decide not to review new applications from a Chief Investigator, whilst annual and final reports for previous projects remain outstanding.

 6.2.
-Following notification, researchers will be issued an Adverse Event Report Form to complete, which will include details of the incident and any action taken or that will be taken.
-Complete this form and return it to the HREC/CHEAN/VREC Secretary.
+Following notification, researchers will be issued an Adverse Event Report form to complete, which will include details of the incident and any action taken or that will be taken.
+Complete this form and return it to the HREC/CHEAN Secretary.

 6.3.
-When notified about an adverse event the HREC/CHEAN/VREC Secretary will advise the HREC Chairperson immediately and report it to the next HREC meeting.
+When notified about an adverse event the HREC/CHEAN Secretary will advise the HREC Chairperson immediately and report it to the next HREC meeting.

 7.1.
 Monitoring and auditing ethically approved research is the responsibility of the institution.